 Get in, girls, we’re going to visit some tech hellscapes.
-Not talking real-life crypto conventions or Dall-E AI images.
-There’s a new season of the Netflix anthology series Black Mirror, a show that imagines the fate of different tech-saturated worlds.
-Season six has been a long time coming — the last season aired back in 2019, before many of us developed coronavirus antibodies and lived out our days in virtual Zoom breakout rooms.
-Sources told Variety in May that season six is in the works, with more episodes than the previous installment’s three.
-The production is also getting an upgrade — it’s reportedly more cinematic in scope, with each episode being produced like an individual film.
+Not talking real-life crypto conventions or DALL-E AI images.
+There’s a new season of Netflix anthology series Black Mirror, a show that imagines the fate of different tech-saturated worlds, out June 15.
+Season six has been a long time coming — the last season aired in 2019, before many of us developed COVID-19 antibodies and lived out our days in Zoom breakout rooms.
+Sources told Variety in May 2022 that season six was in the works with more episodes than the previous installment’s three.
+The production is getting an upgrade — it’s reportedly more cinematic in scope with each episode being produced like an individual film.
 So what do we need to know about Charlie Brooker’s latest dive into

 Who’s in the cast of Black Mirror season six?